github-aws-runners/terraform-aws-github-runner/docs/configuration.md

 This feature is in early stage and therefore disabled by default.
 To enable the watcher, set `instance_termination_watcher.enable = true`.

 The termination watcher is currently watching for spot terminations.
-The module is only taken events into account for instances tagged with `ghr:environment` by default when deployment the module as part of one of the main modules (root or multi-runner).
+The module only takes events into account for instances tagged with `ghr:environment` by default, when the module is deployed as part of one of the main modules (root or multi-runner).
 The module can also be deployed stand-alone, in this case, the tag filter needs to be tuned.

 ### Termination notification